obesity

 As well as suggesting a potential new target for the treatment of obesity, the discovery of selective BRS-3 agonists and antagonists will allow investigation of the mechanisms by which BRS-3 regulates energy metabolism as well as exploration of other aspects of BRS-3 biology.

-One Response to “New Obesity Target”
+One thought on “New Obesity Target”

 Leave a Reply